rahulhinge/ToyRobot/README.md

   If given more time I will do the following modifications
   1. Table space dynamic.
+  2. Write an interface for the Robot.
-  2. More validations on commands
+  3. More validations on commands.
-  3. More refactoring
+  4. More refactoring.
-  4. Additional test cases apart from happy paths
+  5. Additional test cases apart from happy paths.